My Thyroid Relief

 One study found that supplementing with Omega-3 fatty acids for six months improved thyroid hormone levels, which in turn improved symptoms of hypothyroidism.
 Another study found that supplementing with Omega-3 fatty acids improved mood, memory, and concentration in women with hypothyroidism.

 These studies suggest that Omega-3 fatty acids may be an effective supplement for the treatment of hypothyroidism in women.
-However, it is important to consult with a healthcare professional before starting this supplement, as the optimal dosage and duration of supplementation are still being studied.
+However, it is important to consult a healthcare professional before starting this supplement, as optimal dosage is studied.

 Tyrosine